 I adored s’mores as a kid but now would much rather eat these gooey s’mores cookies with a boost of flavor from graham cracker crumbs, Hershey bar pieces, and mini marshmallows.

-Did you know you can enjoy the tasty flavors of S’mores all year round?
 Typically a summer treat, s’mores are those gooey graham cracker sandwiches filled with a toasted marshmallow and milk chocolate Hershey bars.
-Indulge on while gathered around a roaring campfire with whittled sticks and big, fluffy marshmallows, they’re an iconic camping, picnicking and grilling dessert.
+Indulge on while gathered around a roaring campfire with whittled sticks and big, fluffy marshmallows, they’re an iconic camping, picnicking, and grilling dessert.

 What Are S’mores?